FriendlyUser1/Discord-Bot-Client/README.md

 - Ability to view all attachments
 - Ability to edit/delete messages

+### Known issues

+- With mentions, timestamps and emojis the other text is not correctly placed around it

 ## Installation

 You will need to install [Node.JS] and make a [bot] will all [intents] in the developer dashboard selected for the program to run